The Perfect Pasha

 Sorry about the dripping ceiling...

 Come in.
 It's also my dance studio.

 We've got to go.
 My truck is in a

 Emily cranes her neck to look inside.
 She turns her head toward Topaz and pets the black kitty one more time.

 INT.
 WAREHOUSE - EVENING

-About twenty little girls wearing sparkly pink T shirts that read “NOLA Bellydance Stompers," jingly hip scarves, jeans and marching boots with tassels and taps march and tap their feet in rhythmic patterns.
-The little girls stop dancing when they see the black kitty.
-He jumps from Topaz’ arms to play with the little girls.
+Twenty little girls wear sparkly pink T shirts that read “NOLA Bellydance Stompers."
+Jingly hip scarves, jeans and marching boots with tassels and taps complete their outfits.
+They TAP their feet in rhythmic patterns.

-LITTLE GIRL #1 takes him in her arms and the others surround her to pet the black kitty.
-One of the girls SNEEZES.
+LITTLE GIRL #1 takes him in her arms.
+The others surround her to pet the black kitty.
+One of the girls scratches her nose.
 Another looks disgusted.